rfuzzo/MWSE/docs/source/types/tes3effect.md

 ### `radius`
 <div class="search_terms" style="display: none">radius</div>

-The radius of the effect.
+The radius of the effect in feet.
+The [game units](../references/general/game-units.md) reference page covers how to convert between feet and game units.

 **Returns**: